Why You Keep Falling into the Fawn Response — Even When You Know Better

 What was learned can be unlearned.

 Fawning lives in the body.
+So that's where the work has to go.

-The pattern simply stops being activated.
-You can't turn on a light that isn't connected to the grid.
+You can't flip a switch that isn't connected to the grid.

 What Life Feels Like When You Stop Fawning

+You don't become a different person.
 You simply stop abandoning yourself to stay safe.

 What’s Next — The Full Fawning Series